 Our psychotherapist, Rebecca "Becky" Benzel, MA, LPC, attended and graduated from Colorado Mesa University in 2008 with her BA in counseling psychology and went on to attend Adams State University with her MA in Community Counseling.
 Becky has been licensed as an LPC in the State of Colorado since 2013.
 While earning her degrees, Becky was a Domestic Violence Advocate for five years and has practiced as a therapist in the Delta, CO area for years.
 After living in Colorado for 26 years, Becky made the decision to relocate near her adult children in Montana.
 She will continue to do psychotherapy via telehealth for patients in Colorado.
 Becky describes herself as: I am empathetic, an excellent listener, and I have great communication skills.
 I can engage comfortably under any circumstance with most people I encounter and am able to find that person where they are at.
 I believe that most people have their answers inside of them and it is my job to help those clients find the changes and/or acceptances they need to be able to live life to their fullest.
 Trust building and individualization with each client is of utmost importance to me and I pride myself in not being judgmental and am able to hear what people are not saying.

-Our psychotherapist, Brittani Bair, MA, MFT, graduated with an MA in Marriage and Family Therapy from Louisville Seminary in 2015.
+Our psychotherapist, Brittani Bair, MA, MDiv, LMFT, LAC graduated with an MA in Marriage and Family Therapy from Louisville Seminary in 2015.
 She has worked in residential treatment, wilderness therapy, crisis services, and outpatient therapy settings.
-Brittani is an Addiction Counselor candidate on the path toward becoming an LAC.
-She is also an AAMFT Approved Supervisor Candidate.
+Brittani is a Licensed Addiction Counselor and an AAMFT Approved Supervisor.
 Brittani has years of experience working with adolescents with severe mental health concerns and trauma.
 She also enjoys treating adults with trauma and addiction, as well as couples.

 Our psychotherapist, Jon Siegel, LPC, is a Licensed Professional Counselor (LPC) currently residing in Montrose, Colorado.
 Jon attended San Diego State University where he earned a B.A. in Psychology.
 After various career endeavors, he later obtained an M.A. in Community Counseling from Adams State College in Alamosa, Colorado (2009).
 Some of Jon’s past work experience includes serving individuals with intellectual disabilities, at-risk youth/adolescents, emergency response work, Applied Behavior Analysis (ABA), community mental health & school based counseling (K-12).
 Jon shares a passion for learning about the human condition & in helping others to empower & improve themselves through the counseling process.
 His therapeutic orientation is focused primarily in Person-Centered Therapy & Cognitive Behavioral Therapy (CBT), often incorporating use of learned coping strategies & wellness approaches.
 Helping clients challenge negative, self-critical & distorted thinking patterns is a primary clinical interest.
 Jon works with many age groups, primarily adults & adolescents.
 Treatment is often focused in helping others reduce symptoms of anxiety, depression & stress, processing emotions related to past trauma or abuse, grief/ loss concerns or improving anger management & emotional-regulation.